 I usually make a mix of sand mixtures, peat moss, garden soil, and a bit of coconut fiber.

 No matter how great the tank environment is or how spacious it is, your turtle should never spend all of its time confined within four walls.
 Raising a turtle needs commitment and patience.
 So, make sure to take some time out every once in a while to take your pet outside in a safe area to explore.

 Conclusion On Why Do Turtles Dig Holes

 To cut a long story short, digging holes is a natural habit among turtles.
 The underpinning reason could be preparation for hibernation or aestivation in most cases.
-Searching for food or a suitable place to lay eggs are other two plausible reasons.
-If you’ve ruled out all of these reasons, this behaviour could be linked to stress and boredom.
+Searching for food or a suitable place to lay eggs are the other two plausible reasons.
+If you’ve ruled out all of these reasons, this behavior could be linked to stress and boredom.

-And although all turtles dig holes and bury themselves from time to time, this behaviour is most prevalent in terrestrial species like box turtles.
+And although all turtles dig holes and bury themselves from time to time, this behavior is most prevalent in terrestrial species like box turtles.
 That’s why they’re also more skilled than aquatic kinds in this matter.